CosmosContracts/docs/developer-guides/junod-local-dev-setup.md

 Want to use `junod` locally for development, or to work with smart contracts?
 You're in the right place.
 Running locally is a much easier solution than interacting with a testnet.

-This guide focusses on running the chain.
+This guide focuses on running the chain.
 If you want to build the binary or develop in go, then check out:

 ## Using the Seed User